cyrraz/plothist/docs/advanced/model_examples.rst

 Compare data and model
 ======================

-A data histogram can be added to the plot with ``plot_data_model_comparison()``.
+A data histogram can be added to the plot with :func:`plot_data_model_comparison() <plothist.plotters.plot_data_model_comparison>`.
 It will then compare the sum of the components to the data, with the comparison of your choice.
 The default comparison is the ratio between the model and the data.
-It can take any comparison method available in ``plot_comparison()``.
+It can take any comparison method available in :func:`plot_comparison() <plothist.plotters.plot_comparison>`.

 Stacked histograms
 ------------------